by Broderick Perkins

 The study finds that the most important best practices, which are most closely associated with high levels of satisfaction, are:

 Providing proactive updates on the status of the loan.

-Providing a welcome acknowledgment after an application is
+Providing a welcome acknowledgment after an application is submitted.

 Avoiding asking for the same information more than once.